smithWEBtek/diet-planner-v6/notes.md

       i.
 Flash message shows update successful
       ii.
 User show page doesn't refresh
       iii.
 If you refresh, it signs you out and you have to log back in.

+      SOLUTION: current_user.update_without_password(user_params)
+      Notes:
+        So, I put binding.pry before and after, and I found that current_user was same as @user, just before @user.update(user_params)

+        Then, after update, @user was updated, but current_user becomes nil!

+        At the binding.pry, I entered current_user.methods, just to see what the list showed.
+        One of them was :update_without_password

   2. Something sexier with scoped resource(s)

   3. User show page, download stats